descl/activiti-explorer/README.md

 The easiest way to get this on the classpath is to place it in `src/main/resources/db.properties`, which is in the `.gitignore` file.

+## TODO

+Should probably replace the implementation of the UserCache so that it expires every so often.
+Else it will not notice when the user database changes.
+It was written assuming that it controlled changes to users, but that's not the case in our deployment.